bismuthfoundation/Hack-with-BIS/01-Concepts/Bismuth-Model.md

 # FAQ

 ## If the code is not on chain, you have to trust the owner of the contract?
 Yes.
 Kinda.
 Like you trust an Eth smart contract owner not to kill it and get all the funds, or like you trust him to have written bugless code that will run 10's of years without any possible tweak.

+As a matter of fact, ETH and solidity could be more suited for purely currency automated transfers, whereas BIS protocols allows for easier to dev, run and maintain complex apps on top of the blockchain.

 ## if there are several implementations of a protocol, what if one implementation does not works as intended, or tries to cheat?
 Would you trust an unknown software provider with a bitcoin wallet?